abusuioc/from-gms-to-hms/README.md

 Just a quick reminder: all that's pure Android still works on HMS devices, only the GMS don't.

-Generally speaking, any dependency starting with `com.google.android.gms:play-services-` is an indication you rely on GMS; a more or less complete list here: https://developers.google.com/android/guides/setup#split
+Generally speaking, any dependency starting with `com.google.android.gms:play-services-` is an indication you rely on GMS.
+Google provides a list here: https://developers.google.com/android/guides/setup#list-dependencies

 Furthermore, parts of Firebase are counting on GMS to function properly: https://firebase.google.com/docs/android/android-play-services (as you can see, many services were recently decoupled from GMS)